 Green Grocer (Cyclochila australasiae) photo by Bron.
 Taken in Australia in 2007.

-Cyclochila australasiae (Donovan, 1805) is found in Australia and is remarkable for its variety of color morph, including green (Green Grocers), yellow (Yellow Mondays), blue (Blue Moons), orange (Masked Devils) and combinations of all those colors.
+Cyclochila australasiae (Donovan, 1805) is found in Australia and is remarkable for its variety of color morph, including green (Green Grocers), yellow (Yellow Mondays), blue (Blue Moons), and orange (Masked Devils).

 Species: Cyclochila australasiae (Donovan, 1805)